jaywcjlove/regex-mate/README.md

 </div>

-RegexMate is a beautifully designed regex app built exclusively for macOS.
-With a clean and intuitive interface, it empowers you to craft and test regular expressions with ease.
+RegexMate is a regular expression application available for macOS and iOS.
+It features a clean user interface and powerful functionalities, enabling users to easily create, test, and utilize regular expressions.

 ![RegexMate screenshots-4](./assets/screenshots-4.png)